-• Commit to equipping the entire family—Family ministry is much more important to me now than when I first started out.
+Family ministry is much more important to me now.
 Your job as a youth pastor is to the entire family.
-Many families reject this kind of thinking, but it is the truth.
+Many families reject this kind of thinking, but it’s the truth.
 Try reaching the entire family.
-Plan events for the entire family.
-Plan discipleship for the entire family.
-Equip parents with resources to help be a more effective parent in today’s society.
+Plan events and discipleship for the entire family.
+Equip parents with resources to help them be more effective in today’s society.

-• Link the student ministry and the church together—Often, youth groups tend to separate themselves from the local church.
+Often, youth groups tend to separate themselves from the local church.
 Soon, they become their own church.
 Look for opportunities to connect the two together.
-Get the students involved in the local church, not just the youth group.
+Involve teens in the local church, not just the youth group.

-• Making disciples should be your main objective—Outreach is important, and should always be in our mind, but the ultimate goal is to make disciples.
-When you are effectively making disciples of Jesus, outreach and other ministries fall into place.
+Outreach is important and should always be in our mind.
+But the ultimate goal is to make disciples.
+When you’re effectively making disciples of Jesus, outreach and other ministries come together well.